By Seth Johnson

 As a result, the once-centralized HIM department is reaching back into the hospital to capture data from the many input sources in real time.
 HIM departments distribute staff on patient care floors to capture information during the patient’s episode of care with mobile work stations.
 Many use smart multifunction devices with built-in dedicated capture functions across acute care, outpatient and ambulatory facilities.
 Using this technology in clinical areas frees more workspace in the clinical environment, while allowing access to patient information electronically within moments of capture.

-The health information professional is challenged to remain up to date in an environment of constant disruption.
+The health canada pharmacy information professional is challenged to remain up to date in an environment of constant disruption.
 Maintaining the integrity of data through information governance practices and new data capture technologies requires those in the HIM field to remain vigilant, educated and ahead of an ever-changing curve.

 As part of AHIMA’s Health Information Professionals Week, Lexmark Healthcare proudly recognizes those working behind the record for their important, constant and consistent work.
 Thank you for your service within the healthcare industry and commitment to ensuring the availability, accuracy, integrity and security of all data.